kindone/cppproptest/docs/Combinators.md

 However, using `filter` for generating values with complex dependency may result in many generated values that do not meet the constraint to be discarded and retried.
 Therefore it's usually not recommended for that purpose if the ratio of discarded values is high.

-## Utility methods in standard generators
+## Utility Methods in Standard Generators

 Standard generators and combinators (including `Arbi<T>` and `Construct<...>`) returns a `Generator<T>`, which is of the form `(Random&) -> Shrinkable<T>` (aliased as `GenFunction<T>`), but has additional combinator methods decorated for ease of use.
 They in fact have equivalent standalone counterparts.
 Following table shows this relationship: